PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-06 08:48:56
+Last updated: 2024-04-06 08:49:31
-Random Quote: Come on, baby, do the magic hand thing! - Greef Karga
+Random Quote: (Love is) pain, horrible pain, that you want again and again. - Sophia Burset